 Please see below a selection of our clients:

-Imperial College London, Chartered Insurance Institute, University of West London, Royal Asiatic Society, Cameron MacIntosh, Fortnum & Mason, Royal Warrant Holders Association, Lloyd’s Register Foundation, Royal Society of Arts.
+Imperial College London, Chartered Insurance Institute, University of West London, Royal Asiatic Society, Cameron MacIntosh, Fortnum & Mason, Royal Warrant Holders Association, Lloyd’s Register Foundation, Royal Society of Arts, Explore York Libraries and Archives, Scottish Rural College, and Catawba Indian Nation.

 To receive further information, or to request a meeting, please complete the enquiry form on our Contact Us page.